FathVarli/Csharp-Design-Patterns/README.md

 # C#-Design-Patterns

-This project haves design patterns in C# code.
+These project haves design patterns in C# code.
+These codes contain simple examples of design patterns.